cba023/alaya-devdocs/docs/EVM智能合约开发.md

 #### Suggestions

 * In the smart contract, to get the value of the state variable modified by the public, there is no need to write a function of `get`.
-* In a smart contract, if an anonymous function modified by payable is added to the contract, the contract address can accept LAT transfers.
+* In a smart contract, if an anonymous function modified by payable is added to the contract, the contract address can accept ATP transfers.

 -----------------